AlgyJr/ios_guides/Swift-Basics.md

 ### Tuples

-Tuples are a lightweight way to pass around a set of data.
+Tuples are a lightweight way to pass around a group of data.
 They're like more powerful arrays.

 ```
 let myColors = ("Green", "Blue", "Indigo", "Violet")
 println(myColors.2) // "Indigo"
 ```

-They can have named values:
+They can use named values:

 ```
 let myResponse: (code: Int, message: String) = (200, "OK")